Protection of Conscience Project

 Rick Esenberg

-Opponents of laws like the Conscience Protection Act suggest that if a health care professional has a moral objection to such things, she should leave the profession.
-She can exercise her choice but only at the price of her livelihood.
-Cold comfort that.
+Opponents of laws like the Conscience Protection Act suggest that if a health care professional has a moral objection to such things, she should leave the profession. . . .
 In the world of the American Civil Liberties Union, virtually every type of discrimination would be prohibited except that practiced against those with the "wrong" religious and moral views.

 George Orwell wrote, "If thought corrupts language, language can also corrupt thought."